mholschbach/ctf/dbh-2023/typelog/README.md

 The # is representing the backspace and fortunately the englishwoman never mistyped, but deleted and wrote the same letter again.

-To get the flag you needed all 39 lines and then had to follow the instructions on how to create the flag.
+To get the flag you needed all 39 lines and then had to follow the written down instructions on how to create the flag.